 This course is designed for Business Analysts, Product Managers, Product Owners, Project, Program or Portfolio Managers, or any other business partner or member of the project team involved in problem solving, impact analysis, proposal, business case or development of value proposals as well as the scope of the program or project.
 This course may also be appropriate for people who handle people in those roles; It will provide a deeper understanding of the process and skill set that allows for effective business analysis and value-based delivery of solutions.

-This course expands on the elements presented in our Foundation and Core Analysis classes.
-We recommend that students first attend our Essential Skills for Business Analysis (or Virtual sub-sets on Requirements Analysis Techniques and Scope Your Area of Analysis) course, as well as our Business Process Analysis course; or have equivalent experience.
+There is no prerequisite for this course, but we recommend that students first attend our Essential Skills for Business Analysis (or our Requirements Analysis Techniques and Scope Your Area of Analysis sub-sets) course, as well as our Business Process Analysis course; or have equivalent experience.

 Each student will receive a copy of the course documentation prepared by Netmind.